cfengine/documentation/examples/tutorials/integrating-alerts-with-ticketing-systems.markdown

 5. Verify the previous step created a ticket in JIRA.
 If not, recheck the information to typed in, connectivity and any output generated when running the script.

-## Upload the Custom action script to the Mission Portal
+## Upload the custom action script to the Mission Portal

 1. Log in to the Mission Portal of CFEngine, go to Settings (top right) followed by Custom notification scripts.